Foreign fighters in the Iraqi conflict: Central Asia

-Katibat al Tawhid wal Jihad (Тавҳид ва Жиҳод), also called Jannat Oshiklari, is a largely Uzbek group active in northern Syria that was led by Abu Saloh.
-It participated in the 2015 Northwestern Syria offensive, the Al-Ghab offensive (July–August 2015), Battle of Aleppo (2012–2016) the Siege of Al-Fu'ah-Kafarya (2015), and the seizure of the Qarmid military camp.
-It was a former part of the Nusra Front and was reportedly still an ally of the group in 2015.

 The Uzbek group Katibat al Imam al Bukhari, also called Imam Bukhari Jamaat, has separate groups in Syria and Adghanistan.
 It pledged allegiance to the Taliban in 2015.
 Uzbek foreign fighters have flocked to Katibat Imam al-Bukhari.
 Salahuddin al-Uzbeki is the leader of Imam Bukhari Jamaat and his son Umar, a 16 year old teenager, died while fighting in Aleppo against the Syrian military.
 A member of Imam Bukhari Jamaat defended the utilization of child soldiers.
 On the VK social networking website, an illustration of a militant aiming an RPG at Santa Claus' flying sleigh was posted by Imam Bukhari Jamaat in 2015.
 Child soldiers were being drilled by Imam Bukhari Jamaat in 2016.
 They battled in Aleppo and Latakia's Jabal al Akrad region.
 The group participated in the Siege of al-Fu'ah and Kafriya.

-Katibat Sayfulla is part of the Nusra Front.
-It participated in the Siege of Abu al-Duhur Airbase.

-Uzbek fighters in the Islamic State have participated in suicide bombings.
-Uzbeks make up the Islamic State's Katibat Al-Ghurabaa.

-The Islamic State has recruited hundreds of Tajiks from Tajikistan.
+The Islamic State has also recruited hundreds of Tajiks from Tajikistan to fight in Iraq as well.
 Once the Central Asians died in battle, their wives were given to other fighters.

-70 Uzbeks died in Idlib after a Turkistan Islamic Party site was hit by a missile.

-Former Soviet countries were sending large numbers of fighters to Syria according to Russia's president Vladimir Putin in 2017.
-However, data regarding the flow of foreign fighters from Central Asian states remains patchy, with some researchers cautioning against inaccurate reporting, commentary by lobby groups, and think tank reports which are not based on triangulated data.